gilzoide/unity-gradle-wrapper/README.md

 ```

+## How to use
+1. Open the `Gradle Wrapper` section in Project Settings
+2. Write the version of Gradle you want in the `Gradle Version` setting input
+   field
+3. Mark `Export Project` in the Build Settings window
+4. Hit the `Export` button
+5. Enjoy 🍾

 ## Why
 If you open an exported project in Android Studio, it will
 generate a Gradle Wrapper if none is found in the project.